Top 100 Best Series On Disney+ (Australia/New Zealand)

 This adult animated series follows Peter Griffin and his family of two teenagers, a smart dog, a devilish baby and his wife find themselves in some of the most hilarious scenarios.
 This has quickly become the most popular series available right now on Disney+ in Australia.

 4) The Simpsons

 This classic animated sitcom is one of the most popular series on Disney+.
 It’s set in Springfield, the average American town, the show focuses on the antics and everyday adventures of the Simpson family; Homer, Marge, Bart, Lisa and Maggie, as well as a virtual cast of thousands.
 Since the beginning, the series has been a pop culture icon, attracting hundreds of celebrities to guest star.
 The show has also made name for itself in its fearless satirical take on politics, media and American life in general.
-There are 31 seasons of this show, with almost 700 episodes.
+New episodes are being released exclusively on Disney+ in Australia and New Zealand.

 2) Marvel’s Loki

 Marvel Studios’ “Loki” features the God of Mischief as he steps out of his brother’s shadow in a new Disney+ series that takes place after the events of “Avengers: Endgame” and sees Loki team up with the Time Variance Authority to deal with rogue variants disrupting the sacred timeline.
 Tom Hiddleston returns as the title character, joined by Owen Wilson, Gugu Mbatha-Raw, Sophia Di Martino, Wunmi Mosaku and Richard E. Grant.
 If you only watch one Marvel series on Disney+, this is it!.